Great Barrington, Massachusetts: Education

 Great Barrington is the largest town in the Berkshire Hills Regional School District, which includes the towns of Stockbridge and West Stockbridge, and the villages of Housatonic, Glendale and Interlaken.
 All three school levels are in Great Barrington.
 Muddy Brook Regional Elementary School offers pre-kindergarten through fourth grade classes and is off Route 7 in the northern part of town.
 W.E.B Du Bois Regional Middle School offers grades five through eight.
 Monument Mountain Regional High School (MMRHS) opened in 1968, consolidating the former Searles High School in Great Barrington and Williams High School in Stockbridge, and serves the high school students of the district.

 The town is home to several private schools, including the Rudolf Steiner School, the Great Barrington Waldorf High School, and the John Dewey Academy.

-Great Barrington is home to Bard College at Simon's Rock, which was the first-ever early college, and remains the only accredited four-year early college program in the country.
-The nearest state university is Westfield State University.
+Bard College at Simon's Rock was previously located in Great Barrington; it moved to Barrytown, New York, in 2025.